hiennm99/data-mapper-application/backend/UV_SETUP.md

 # UV Setup Guide

-Dự án này sử dụng `uv` - Python package manager hiện đại, nhanh hơn pip.
+This project uses `uv` - a modern, fast Python package manager that is significantly faster than pip.

-## 📦 Installation
+## Installation

 ### 1. Install UV